- How does Cloudflare detect bots?

 How do I set up my bot product?

 To learn how to set up your bot product, see our developer documentation.

-Yandex bot unexpectedly blocked by the WAF rule id 100203
+Yandex bot unexpectedly blocked by the WAF managed rule with id 100203

 Yandex updates their bots very frequently, you may see more false positives while these changes are propagated.
-New and recently updated bots will occasionally be blocked by Cloudflare WAF rule id 100203 as the IP list of Yandex bots has not yet synced with Yandex's most recent changes.
+New and recently updated bots will occasionally be blocked by Cloudflare WAF managed rule with id 100203, as the IP list of Yandex bots has not yet synced with Yandex's most recent changes.

-- or create a Firewall Rule with the Bypass action to bypass the WAF when a request is coming from the Yandex IP and the user-agent contains Yandex.
+- or create a firewall rule with the Bypass action to bypass WAF managed rules when a request is coming from the Yandex IP and the user-agent contains Yandex.
 See our developer documentation.